The Time Machine (1960 film): Plot

 On January 5, 1900, four friends arrive for a dinner at the London home of their inventor friend George.
 He is absent, then suddenly appears, bedraggled and exhausted.
 He recounts what happened to him.

-At the group's earlier dinner on New Year's Eve, George stated that time is the 4th Dimension.
+At the group's earlier dinner on New Year's Eve, George stated that time is the fourth dimension.
 He shows David Filby, Dr. Philip Hillyer, Anthony Bridewell, and Walter Kemp a scale model time machine.
 When a tiny lever on it is pressed, the device quickly disappears.
 George says it went forward in time, but his friends are skeptical.
 The group leaves George's house, Filby reluctantly, as he senses George is not himself.
-Thereafter, George retires to his private laboratory that holds a full-size time machine.
+George then retires to his private laboratory that holds a full-size time machine.

-George travels forward in time, first in small increments, and then to 1917.
-He meets Filby's son, James, who says Filby died in a war.
-George returns to the time machine and stops in 1940 during the Blitz, finding himself in the midst of "a new war".
-A disillusioned George then travels to 1966.
+George travels forward in time, first in small increments, and then to September 1917 during World War I. He meets Filby's son, James, who says Filby had died in the war.
+George returns to the time machine and stops in June 1940 during the Blitz, finding himself in the midst of World War II.
+A disillusioned George then travels to August 1966.
 People are rushing to fallout shelters as air raid sirens are blaring.
 An elderly James Filby urges George to take cover.
-George barely makes it back to his time machine as an "atomic satellite" detonates, causing a local volcanic eruption.
-The approaching lava rises, cools, and hardens, trapping George as he travels far into the future.
+George barely makes it back to his time machine as a satellite-borne nuclear weapon detonates, destroying London and causing a local volcano to erupt and bury the ruins.
+The approaching lava rises, cools, and hardens, trapping George as he travels far into the future, waiting for the rock to erode.
 Eventually the lava wears away, revealing a lush, unspoiled landscape.

-George stops at October 12, 802,701, near the base of a sphinx.
-He encounters young men and women wearing simple clothing gathered at a stream.
+George stops on October 12, 802,701, near the base of a sphinx.
+He encounters young men and women wearing simple clothing gathered by a stream.
 One woman, carried off by the current, screams for help.
 When her indifferent companions do nothing, George rescues her.
-The girl is Weena and her people are the Eloi; they do not operate machines, work, or read, and know little of their history.
+She is named Weena and her people are the Eloi; they do not operate machines, work, or read, and know little of their history.
 Their food is always provided for them.
-One young male shows George a library, but the books crumble to dust when touched.
-Outraged, he decides to leave, but his machine has been dragged into the closed sphinx.
+One young man shows George a library, but the books crumble to dust when touched.
+Outraged, he decides to leave, but his machine has been dragged inside the closed sphinx.
 Weena, who stays with him, says that Morlocks are responsible, noting they only come out at night.
-A hideous-looking Morlock jumps out and tries to drag Weena away, but is warded off by George's fire torch.
+A hideous-looking Morlock jumps out and tries to drag Weena away, but is warded off by George's lit torch.